Consultation with Officers of the Authority

 It should be noted that the onus is on the licence applicant and relevant persons connected with the licence applicant to satisfy the Authority that they are fit and proper, not on the Authority to prove that they are not.

-On completion of all enquiries the Executive will make a recommendation to the Board of the Authority (“the Board”) as to whether a licence should be granted and detailing any conditions that it may be appropriate to place on the licence.
-Please note that for this purpose the Chief Executive of the Authority is part of the executive staff, and does not take her place at the licence hearing as a member of the Board.
+On completion of all enquiries the staff will make a recommendation as to whether a licence should be granted and detailing any conditions that it may be appropriate to place on the licence.

-The Executive's recommendation is purely that.
-The decision to grant or approve an authorisation is made by the Board, which may accept, or reject, the recommendation of the Executive.
+The staff recommendation is purely that.
+The decision to issue a licence is made by the decision making body, which may accept, or reject, the recommendation of the staff.

-The decision of the Board will be notified to the applicant subsequently in writing by the Secretary to the Authority.
+The decision will be notified to the applicant subsequently in writing.
 Reasons will be provided for a negative decision and for the imposition of conditions on a licence.

 If an applicant is aggrieved by a decision of the Authority not to issue a licence or to attach conditions to a licence, it may seek a review by the Financial Services Tribunal.